 The vulnerability specified in ISO/IEC 24772-1:2019 clause 6.39 applies to Fortran as described below.

 The misuse of pointers in Fortran can cause a memory leak.
-However, the intended functionality is often available with allocatables, which do not suffer from this vulnerability.
+However, the intended functionality is often available with allocatables, which cannot cause memory leaks.
+Multiple allocations using pointers or allocatables may cause fragmentation.

 6.39.2 Avoidance mechanisms for language users

+Fortran software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Use the avoidance mechanisms of ISO/IEC 24772-1:2019 clause 6.39.5.
+Use the avoidance mechanisms of ISO/IEC 24772-1:2019 clause 6.39.5;

-Use allocatable data items rather than pointer data items whenever possible.
+Use allocatable data items rather than pointer data items whenever possible;

-Use final routines to free memory resources allocated to a data item of derived type.
+Use final routines to free memory resources allocated to a data item of derived type;

 Use a tool during testing to detect memory leaks.